chrusty/devops-manifesto/Cassandra/Exercises/Data-modelling.md

 #### Create a schema & test data
-Run these commands within CQLSH.
+Run these commands within CQLSH. _Note that we're using replication_factor=1 here, because this will emphasise the performance impact of your queries later on_.

 ```
 CREATE KEYSPACE modelling WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1'};